Spin Seebeck Effect in Normal-Metal--Chiral-Insulator Heterostructure

 The spin current can be calculated once we obtain the central-region Green’s functions.
-The greater/lesser and retarded Green's functions in the central region are expressed as [see Supplemental Material in Ref.~\cite{SuppMat} for derivation details]
+The greater/lesser and retarded Green's functions in the central region are given by [see the Supplemental Material \cite{SuppMat} for details of the derivation]

-Here $\textbf{I}$ is the unit matrix. $\bm{\Sigma}_{\text{L}\sigma}$ is the left-lead self-energy. $\overline{\bm{\Sigma}}_{\text{R}\sigma}$ is the phononic self-energy and is expressed as~\cite{SuppMat}
+Here, $\textbf{I}$ is the unit matrix. $\bm{\Sigma}_{\text{L}\sigma}$ is the left-lead self-energy. $\overline{\bm{\Sigma}}_{\text{R}\sigma}$ is the phononic self-energy and is expressed as\,\cite{SuppMat}